timhedge-outsystems/nfc_mabs10/README.md

 On Android, only the most specific event will fire.
 If a Mime Media Tag is scanned, only the addMimeTypeListener callback is called and not the callback defined in addNdefListener.
 You can use the same event handler for multiple listeners.

-For Windows, this plugin mimics the Android behavior.
-If an ndef event is fired, a tag event will not be fired.
-You should receive one event per tag.

 ## addTagDiscoveredListener

 On Android, addTagDiscoveredListener scans non-NDEF tags and NDEF tags.
 The tag event does NOT contain an ndefMessage even if there are NDEF messages on the tag.
 Use addNdefListener or addMimeTypeListener to get the NDEF information.